Christmas with Penguin

 Carolyn Abbate is Professor of Music at Harvard University and the author of Unsung Voices and In Search of Opera.
 Her work has been translated into many languages.
 She herself is a translator, and has been involved in theatre as a dramaturge and director.

 Aoife Abbey grew up in Dublin, Ireland.
-She completed an undergraduate degree in Biological Sciences at The University of Edinburgh, before graduating in 2011 from medical school at Warwick University.
-She is a member of the Royal College of Physicians, London, currently employed on the national training programme for doctors in intensive care medicine and also sits on The Intensive Care Society (UK) trainee committee.
+She completed an undergraduate degree in Biological Sciences at the University of Edinburgh, before graduating in 2011 from medical school at Warwick University.
+She is a member of the Royal College of Physicians, Fellow of the Faculty of Intensive Care Medicine and council member at The Intensive Care Society UK.
 From September 2016, Aoife wrote a blog under the guise of the British Medical Association’s ‘The Secret Doctor’.
 This is her first book.

 Edward Abbey was born in Pennsylvania in 1927 and spent most of his life in the American southwest.
 His books include the celebrated Desert Solitaire, which established Abbey as one of the country's foremost defenders of the environment.
 Edward Abbey died in 1989.